twilark/queercode/README.md

 ## ✨ Features

-- Define and use custom emoji with easy `:shortcode:` syntax, auto-generated emoji map from your emoji image folder
+- **Custom Emoji and Shortcodes:** Define and use custom emoji with easy `:shortcode:` syntax, auto-generated emoji map from your emoji image folder.
+Specify a custom folder for your emoji assets anywhere in your vault.
-- Autocomplete suggestions activate as you type shortcodes
+- **Autocomplete Suggestions:** An intelligent suggester activates as you type shortcodes, providing a fuzzy-searched list of options.
-- Consistent styling across various contexts, including tables, headers, callouts, and footnotes
+- **Consistent, Accessible Rendering:** Emojis render with ARIA labels and consistent styling across various contexts, including tables, headers, and callouts.
-- Emojis render with ARIA labels and other attributes
-- Supports `.png` and `.svg` emoji images; set your preferred default in settings
+- **Filetype Support:** Supports `.png` and `.svg` emoji images; set your preferred file type in settings.

 ---